-The coronavirus pandemic threatens one of the biggest disruptions in recent history to supply chains, staffing, and demand.
-Across the world, manufacturers are rising to the challenge to keep their employees and their communities safe and healthy.
+The coronavirus pandemic was one of the biggest disruptions in recent history to supply chains, staffing, and demand.
+Across the world, manufacturers were rising to the challenge to keep their employees and their communities safe and healthy.

 1. Production flexibility.

-Ramping up production and converting new production lines to produce products that are needed and in-demand (face masks and hand sanitizer for example).
+Ramping up production and converting new production lines to produce products that are needed and in-demand at the moment.

 Hiring a temporary ad-hoc workforce for a period of time might be a good idea to help manage overstressed tasks in the short term.
 This helps address the additional workload caused by absences and higher demand for certain products.

-Due to the looming recession, many companies might have to work through the aftermath of the crisis with flexible workers and a reduced headcount in order to keep their factories humming.
+Due to the fear of recession, many companies might have to work through the aftermath of the crisis with flexible workers and a reduced headcount in order to keep their factories humming.
 Make sure processes are standardized and capabilities transferable.